 Frank Van Rensburg

-Frank is a Tour Guide from Zimbabwe, licenced and accredited to conduct ‘Open Vehicle-Dangerous Game’ Safaris.
-He joined ITAS in November 2017 because he really like the buzz of interacting with people and finds working for ITAS gives him that opportunity.
-He finds it really uplifting to help people out in a moment of crisis, be it lost or stolen I.D.s or other travel documents and help arrange to send them on their merry way once again with good memories of their stay in Ireland.
+Frank is a Tour/Tourist Guide from Zimbabwe, licenced and accredited to conduct ‘Open vehicle-Dangerous Game’ Safaris.
+He joined ITAS because he really likes the buzz of interacting with people and has found that working for ITAS gives him the opportunity.
+Frank says "It’s really uplifting to help people out in a moment of crisis, be it lost or stolen IDs or other Travel Documents and help arrange to send them on their merry way once again with good memories of their stay in Ireland".

 Board Of Directors